Research project ENcouraging Farmers towards sustainable farming SYstems through policy and business Strategies

 In current food systems, researchers observe multiple lock-ins that prevent farmers from moving to more sustainable food systems.
-Research-wise, ENFASYS contributes to (1) a better understanding of lock-ins and levers in agricultural and food systems; (2) a better understanding of behavioral factors of farmers, consumers and other actors in the food chain; (3) more and better evidence on the potential effectiveness of possible interventions; and (4) a more structured approach to link knowledge to action.
-For the transition to sustainable and resilient agricultural systems, the ENFASYS project aims to develop improved public (policy) and private strategies (business models, social innovations) that actually lower the threshold for farmers to change their production systems.
+The ENFASYS research project contributes to (1) a better understanding of lock-ins and levers in agricultural and food systems; (2) a better understanding of behavioral factors of farmers, consumers and other actors in the food chain; (3) more and better evidence on the potential effectiveness of possible interventions; and (4) a more structured approach to link knowledge to action.
+The ultimate goal is to facilitate the transition to sustainable and resilient agricultural systems by developing improved public (policy) and private strategies (business models, social innovations) that actually lower the threshold for farmers to change their production systems.

 Research approach